warren-bank/fork-Xanado/README.md

 ## Interface

 The user interface uses the mouse, or screen touches on mobile devices.
-Click the mouse on a letter in the rack and drag it to the board position where you want to drop it.
+Click the mouse on a letter in the rack and drag it to the board position where you want to drop it, or touch the tile you want to move, then touch where you want to place it.

 You can also use the keyboard for rapid word entry.
 * Click on any empty square on the board (or type `*`) and a "typing cursor" will appear, pointing right ⇒